One note if you decide to change or start any fitness or nutrition plan, consult with your physician first.

 It is just as important to keep fit when you are still employed but looking to switch to a new job or career; you will be adding a new list of tasks to perform and squeezing them into your already busy schedule.
 This can add extra stress and run you down; staying fit will help keep your energy levels up and stay focused.

 Benefits of an Exercise Program

 There are many ways of maintaining an exercise program.
 If you belong to a gym and can still afford a membership we suggest keeping it and go every day, it will give you a place to escape that will benefit you.
-If you can’t afford a gym there are many exercise programs you can do at home or even better get out for a walk, run, hike or a bike ride every day, you can even try yoga, tai chi or Pilates.
-There are websites like www.MapMyRun.com, www.DailyMile.com that are free and help you track your progress; Daily Mile even has a great community network where you can meet other people and share workouts.
+If you can’t afford a gym there are many exercise programs you can do at home or even better get out for a walk, run, hike or a bike ride every day; you can also try yoga, tai chi or Pilates.
+There are websites like www.MapMyRun.com, www.DailyMile.com that are free and help you track your progress; Daily Mile even has a vast community network where you can meet other people and share workouts.
 Zoey Miller provides some great insight on some of the top running apps in her post five absolute best running apps.